A growing number of older Americans are returning to the workforce or never leaving it entirely behind.

 You don’t need an accounting degree to work as a tax preparer, although a business background can help.
 Tax preparation giant H&R Block offers its own Income Tax Classes that could earn you an interview with the company.

-Tutor ranks No. 61 on the CNNMoney/PayScale list of 100 best jobs in America for 2017.
-Upsides include the job’s benefit to society, high potential for job satisfaction, low-stress levels and solid salary average of $51,200.
-Similar positions include substitute teaching and working as an adjunct professor at local community colleges or universities, which are hiring an increasing number of part-time profs.
+Upsides of being a tutor include the job’s benefit to society, high potential for job satisfaction, low-stress levels and a solid hourly rate of $21.55.
+Jobs include substitute teaching and working as an adjunct professor at local community colleges or universities, which are hiring an increasing number of part-time profs.

 Flex factor: If you operate your own tutoring business, you can set your hours and schedule sessions just about anywhere that’s convenient for you and your clients, including coffee shops and local libraries.
 You could apply for a job with a tutoring center such as Sylvan, Kumon or Mathnasium.
 Tutoring providers, such as Varsity Tutors, allow retirees to earn extra money tutoring students either in their homes or online.